Nexgrill

 Safety first: Do NOT use water on a grease fire.
 Keep the lid closed, turn the grill OFF, and unplug it.
 Use a Class B or K fire extinguisher if flames escape the cook chamber.

-- Do not open lid immediately: Starve the fire of oxygen by keeping the lid closed until flames subside.
+- Do not open the lid immediately: Starve the fire of oxygen by keeping the lid closed until flames subside.

-- After cool‑down: Once completely cool, remove grates and drip pan.
+- After cool-down: Once completely cool, remove grates and the drip pan.
 Scrape and clean all grease from the drip pan, grease channel, and cook chamber.

-- Inspect for damage: Check wiring, RTD probe, and paint near the fire area for heat damage.
+- Inspect for damage: Check wiring, the RTD probe, and paint near the fire area for heat damage.
 Replace any melted components.

 - Prevent recurrence: Line the drip pan with heavy-duty foil if recommended by Nexgrill, and clean regularly, especially after cooking fatty meats.